dallison/neutron/neutron/docs/user_guide.md

 When the message is received by a node it must first be converted from its serialized format into something that the node can use.
 This is the reverse of serialization: deserialization and results in another copy of the received data to heap-allocated memory.

+There are two different versions of the serialization available:

+1. Standard ROS format
+2. Compacted format

-Neutron's serialization system is 100% wire compatible with all other ROS serialization systems and thus messages can be exchanged with any traditional ROS (version 1, not DDS), system.
+Neutron's standard ROS serialization system is 100% wire compatible with all other ROS serialization systems and thus messages can be exchanged with any traditional ROS (version 1, not DDS), system.

+The compacted serialization system uses [LEB128](https://en.wikipedia.org/wiki/LEB128) encoding for all integer types and, in general, will save 3 bytes per integer, including those uses for the lengths of strings and vectors.
+This results in a smaller serialized message with the disadvantage of being incompatible with standard ROS messages.
+Each message has a function provided to `Expand` a compacted serialized message into a standard ROS message (involves a copy).

 ## Generated files
 The input .msg files are convered to two C++ files.
 Say the input .msg file is Foo.msg: